paragliding training center

 Authorized persons can get various text messages from the SPOT system sent to their cell phones and/or to email.
 If an authorized person receives an email, he will also have a link to your SPOT location on Google Maps.
 These messages and the Track Progress messages are visible on the shared SPOT web page that the user created.
 There is also a smart-phone application called "The SPOT App" that is available for androids and iPhones.

-Another user was angry why SPOT must have his active credit card on file at all times.
+Another user was upset why SPOT must have his active credit card on file at all times.
 The reason: if your SPOT is misused (a rogue SOS message sent), SPOT and the appropriate agencies will bill that credit card.
 Think about it: do not let your kid play with your SPOT, for example.
+False emergencies wear on emergency personnel and they may not respond to a call where help is really necessary.
+We all must do our part to have ZERO false calls for help.
+I have seen a few of them and noticed the anger in the responders.
+We do not want these people mad at us!

 1. Take a look at the SPOT setup instructions.